anchorcms/anchor-cms/.github/ISSUE_TEMPLATE.md

 ### Summary

-A brief but detailed explanation of the issue you are reporting.
+A brief but detailed explanation of the issue or bug you are reporting.
-**Please note:** If you would like to add submit a feature request then please go to our [Feathub page](http://feathub.com/anchorcms/anchor-cms).

 ### Expected Behaviour